 NEW!
 We are now accepting applications for the SFPUC's Large Landscape Grant Program (LLGP).
-Our Fiscal Year 2019-2020 application period will remain open through June 2020 while funding lasts, and we anticipate opening the Fiscal Year 2020-2021 application period in July 2020.
+Our Fiscal Year 2020-2021application period will remain open through June 2021.
 If you have questions about the LLGP process, contact us at email@example.com.
 If you don't have a specific water-saving project identified at this time, but think there are water-saving improvements that you could implement in the next five years, check out the SFPUC's Large Landscape Technical Assistance Program.

 The LLGP provides retail water service customers funding for projects that result in significant and permanent reduction in potable water use for landscape irrigation.

 Potentially eligible projects must include water-saving improvements to existing, irrigated landscapes between 10,000 to 375,000 square feet in size that retrofit the irrigation system and landscape to improve a site's outdoor water efficiency and reduce overall water consumption, or convert the irrigation system to accept SFPUC recycled water supply, pursuant to Article 22 guidelines.
 Examples of water efficiency improvements potentially covered through this program include replacement of irrigation valves, overhead sprinklers and rotorsl installation of weather-based irrigation controllers; removal of high-water use plants; and installation of native or drought-tolerant plants.
 Grant funding is limited to no more than $4.00 per square foot of the eligible project area and requires a 50 percent match.
 The SFPUC will evaluate and select projects for grant award based on how well they meet the eligibility criteria set forth in the Program Rules and on availability of funds.